 Our Naperville yards were toured by 47 people at each location.
 The portable microphone helped everybody in the crowd enjoy these yards.
 Leslie showed what can be done in a few years time and Denise showed what can be done over many years, even when you don’t have a buffalo.

-Summer Prairie and Yard Tours started June 17, the next is July 15.
+Summer Prairie and Yard Tours started June 17, and the next is August 5.
 Please click the Calendar link above!
-Mike Fahle wanted people to know that volunteers to the Naperville North prairie can contact him at firstname.lastname@example.org
+Mike Fahle wanted people to know that volunteers to the Naperville North prairie can contact him at email@example.com

 Recap – Saturday, April 29 Potluck “The Wonder of Wetlands” Gary Sullivan, Senior Restoration Ecologist at The Wetlands Initiative told about the successful restoration of over 3,000 acres of wetland at the Dixon Waterfowl Refuge.
 All but two Illinois migratory waterfowl species have been observed here!
 There is now interest in a site visit as it is also a monarch butterfly haven.